VPN Service BY VPN SURF VPN.SURF

 Cons

 These are the top VPN protocols available at the moment.
-The first two are outdated and do not get most of the jobs done.
+The first two are outdated and do not complete most of the jobs.
 And the rest are considered fine.
 So, check out the other section below to determine which VPN protocol is the best for you.

 VPN Protocol Comparison:

-If you are looking for a fast VPN protocol that will help you unblock geo-blocked websites, then go for PPTP.
+If you are looking for a fast VPN protocol to help you unblock geo-blocked websites, go for PPTP.
 Since PPTP does not have restrictions from so many security measures, it will connect you to the server faster than any other VPN protocol.
-But if your security matters to you, then you can consider OpenVPN, IPSec/IKEv2, and SSTP.
+But if your security matters, you can consider OpenVPN, IPSec/IKEv2, and SSTP.
 IPSec/IKEv2 are for mobile devices only, so it’s a drawback.

-However, SSTP is available for Windows, so you can browse the internet safely on your Windows computer.
-On the other hand, OpenVPN is what you are left with since it supports any kind of operating system.
-OpenVPN runs on Windows, Linux, Mac OS, and so on and is also fast and reliable.
+However, SSTP is available for Windows so that you can browse the internet safely on your Windows computer.
+On the other hand, you are left with OpenVPN since it supports any operating system.
+OpenVPN runs on Windows, Linux, Mac OS, and so on, and is also fast and reliable.

-But before choosing a VPN protocol, you may also consider knowing how many types of VPNs are there.
+But before choosing a VPN protocol, you may also consider knowing how many types of VPNs there are.
 Since the type of VPN determines the type of protocol it uses, it’s worth knowing.

 How Many Types of VPNs Are There?

 According to the VPN protocol, the VPN client creates a secure and private tunnel connection that connects your device to the internet.
-Whatever you do from the internet browser after turning on your VPN will be done through this private tunnel only.
-But there are two main types of VPNs that decide how your connection will work.
+Whatever you do from the internet browser after turning on your VPN will only be done through this private tunnel.
+But two main types of VPNs decide how your connection will work.

 Remote Access VPN

 With the Remote Access VPN, you can connect to a private virtual network and access its services remotely.
-Home and businesses use this type of VPN connection to connect their computer to the internet privately.
+Homes and businesses use this type of VPN connection to connect their computer to the internet privately.
 The Remote Access VPN can help you access geo-blocked content securely and remotely.
 While you are using these VPNs, no one can know what you are doing on the internet.
-So, most of the time, it uses OpenVPN, L2TP/IPSec, SSTP, etc., protocol to secure the connection.
-The Remote Access VPN is not suitable for PPTP VPN protocol since there is no security measure.
+So, it usually uses OpenVPN, L2TP/IPSec, SSTP, etc., protocols to secure the connection.
+The Remote Access VPN is not suitable for the PPTP VPN protocol since there is no security measure.

 These VPNs can extend the company’s network throughout different locations.
-A Site to Site VPN has two parts—intranet-based and extranet-based.
+A Site-to-Site VPN has two parts—intranet-based and extranet-based.
 The first one combines more than one LAN on a single private network.
 The second one, or extranet-based, is about extending a company’s network to share it with its customers and partners.
 Site-to-site VPNs bridge the gap between distant networks and companies through a secure tunnel.
 These networks can be distant based on their geographical locations.
 In these VPN services, the VPN client is the router, and the VPN server is also another router.
-So, basically, it is just a Router-to-Router communication.
+So, it is just Router-to-Router communication.

 Conclusion

-PPTP is available across multiple platforms, but it is not the safest choice of all.
-So, you are left with the rest VPN protocols that you can find suitable for your business, and home VPN uses.
+PPTP is available across multiple platforms, but it is not the safest choice.
+So, you have left with the rest VPN protocols you can find suitable for your business and home VPN uses.

-Among many others, the IKEv2 is the most stable VPN protocol and is also up-to-date to reduce crashes during runtime.
-On the other hand, if you eliminate PPTP, SSTP is the easiest to use VPN protocol, but it is only available for Windows devices.
+Among many others, the IKEv2 is the most stable VPN protocol and is up-to-date to reduce runtime crashes.
+On the other hand, if you eliminate PPTP, SSTP is the easiest-to-use VPN protocol, but it is only available for Windows devices.
 But if you are looking for a cross-platform VPN protocol, you might want to consider L2TP/IPSec and IKEv2 because these are secure and reliable.

-However, choosing a reliable VPN service provider is really important.
-VPN Surf has been acquiring quite a good appreciation from the users.
-You can make up your mind on what VPN protocol to use by reading the information we have given in this post.
-But if you require additional help, feel free to ask us in the comment box below.
+However, choosing a reliable VPN service provider is important.
+VPN Surf has been acquiring quite a good appreciation from users.
+You can decide what VPN protocol to use by reading the information we have given in this post.
+But if you require additional help, please ask us in the comment box below.

 Do you value your privacy online?